drvinceknight/pfm/book/building-tools/05-modularisation/exercises/main.md

            coin = "Tails"
        return selected_token, coin
    ```
-3. Modularize the following code by converting it to 3 functions:
+3. Modularise the following code by converting it to 3 functions:
    ```
    import math